Quantum information approach to Bose-Einstein condensation of composite bosons: Bi-boson: a pair of bosons

 \subsection{Multi-level system: Realistic model}

 We consider a 3D isotropic harmonic trap which contains an average of $N$ cobosons.
-When a pair of bosons is not entangled ($x=0$), the mean occupation number of the lowest energy level in Eq.
-(14) is given by
+When a pair of bosons is not entangled ($x=0$), the effective number of the ground state in Eq.
+(15) is given by

 where $z=\exp(\beta\mu)$ is the fugacity and $E_0$ has been taken to be zero.
-Compared with the Bose-Einstein (BE) distribution where $N_0=z/(1-z)$, the mean occupation number is always greater than the BE distribution one.
-Hence it is expected that the corresponding condensate fraction is always greater than $1$.
-When a pair of bosons is maximally entangled ($x=1$), the mean occupation number of the ground state is the same as for BE distribution.
+Compared with the Bose-Einstein (BE) distribution where $N_0=z/(1-z)$, the $\langle \hat{N}_0\rangle$ is always greater than the BE distribution one.
+When a pair of bosons is maximally entangled ($x=1$), the $\langle \hat{N}_0\rangle$ is the same as for BE distribution.
 This reaffirms the potential for BEC of bi-bosons.

-In Fig. 7 we plot the condensate fraction as a function of $T/T_0$, for bi-bosons exhibiting a range of entanglement values.
-The condensate fraction increases with decreasing entanglement between the two constituent bosons.
+In Fig. 5 we plot the $\langle \hat{N}_0\rangle$ as a function of $T/T_0$, for bi-bosons exhibiting a range of entanglement values.
+The $\langle \hat{N}_0\rangle$ decreases with the degree of entanglement between the two constituent bosons.
 As bi-bosons become less entangled they behave more like a system of two independent bosons.
-Hence at $T/T_0\sim 0$, the condensate fraction is maximized as a linearly decreasing function of entanglement, as shown in Fig. 6 (b).
+Hence at $T/T_0\sim 0$, the $\langle \hat{N}_0\rangle$ is maximized as a decreasing function of entanglement.
 Using Eq.
-(19), we derive the maximum condensate fraction at $x=0$ as
+(20), we derive the maximum condensate fraction at $x\sim 0$ as

 where $N$ is sufficiently large.
-In Fig. 7, we can also see that the transition temperature decreases with increasing entanglement.
-This reflects the fact that the condensate fraction decreases as entanglement increases.
-Therefore, similarly to the two-level system, we observe that the condensate fraction decreases as a function of entanglement between the two constituent bosons.
+In Fig. 5, we can also see that the transition temperature decreases with increasing entanglement.
+This reflects the fact that the $\langle \hat{N}_0\rangle$ decreases with the degree of entanglement.
+Therefore, similarly to the two-level system, we observe that the $\langle \hat{N}_0\rangle$ decreases as a function of entanglement between the two constituent bosons.

 We have never experimentally observed the phenomenon of bi-boson BEC, but a BEC experiment has been conducted using photons in an optical micro-cavity \cite{KSVW10}.
 Based on the techniques used to create a BEC from photons, we look forward to observing future bi-photon condensates in optical cavities.